emu-russia/psxcpu/cells.md

 x = (s == 0) ? i0 : i1;
 ```

-We suggest that the reader examine all the transit states of the circuit for yourself.

 In the picture you can see that on the side there is some left wire which is not connected to anything.
 The point is that it is used for alternative routing:
 - Input a / s (select) can come either from M2 or through M1 via this alternate route
 - This route can be used simply to route another routing, that is, M1 goes through the entire cell without affecting it in any way.